John Duncan (American artist): Los Angeles

-Other events were presented to radio audiences, at once separated from each other and too large to gather in one place.
+Other events were presented to radio audiences.
 No was Duncan's first public performance of a Reichian exercise (later known as bioenergetic analysis) broadcast live over Close Radio.
-Happy Homes, his last performance before leaving Los Angeles, was a telephone exchange with radio therapist Dr. Toni Grant, broadcast live throughout the United States over the ABC radio network.
+Happy Homes, his last performance before leaving Los Angeles, was a telephone exchange with radio therapist Dr. Toni Grant, broadcast live over the ABC radio network.
 Duncan described several child-abuse cases he had personally witnessed as a Los Angeles city bus driver as he asked the therapist for advice.

 His first films were shot in Super-8, silent or with separate audio, intended either as stand-alone works or as elements used in live events.
 The performance For Women Only is centered around a film intended to erotically arouse the all-woman audience, who were then invited to enter a back room and abuse Duncan sexually.
 The Secret Film was screened individually to eight viewers before the film itself and the room where it was shown were both destroyed by fire.

 Together with McCarthy he co-produced Close Radio, a weekly series of live radio broadcasts over KPFK that provided airtime to artists working in sound, many of them for the first time.
 The Close Radio archive was donated to the Getty Center in 2007.